taller2-grupo5-rostov-1c2022/taller2-grupo5-rostov-1c2022.github.io/README.md

 #### Dependencies

-This project needs the following dependencies in the following order:
+This project needs the following dependencies, installed in this order:

 [Ruby](https://www.ruby-lang.org/en/documentation/installation/)